karmakrafts/Kompress/README.md

         if (!hasMoreInput) deflater.finish() // Signal that we are done compressing deflater.input = getInputChunk()
         while (!deflater.finished) {
-            deflater.deflate(outputBuffer) // Deflate data into the buffer copyChunkToSomeTarget(outputBuffer)
+            deflater.compress(outputBuffer) // Deflate data into the buffer copyChunkToSomeTarget(outputBuffer)
         }
     }